pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

 -- 1.6  Availability ------------------------------------------------o

   htmLawed can be downloaded for free at its website:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
-Besides the 'htmLawed.php' file, the download has the htmLawed documentation (this document) in plain text:- htmLawed_README.txt and HTML:- htmLawed_README.htm formats, a script for testing:- htmLawedTest.php, and a text file for test-cases:- htmLawed_TESTCASE.txt. htmLawed is also available as a PHP class (OOP code) on its website.
+Besides the 'htmLawed.php' file, the download has the htmLawed documentation (this document) in plain text:- htmLawed_README.txt and HTML:- htmLawed_README.htm formats, a script for testing:- htmLawedTest.php, and a text file for test-cases:- htmLawed_TESTCASE.txt. htmLawed is also available as a PHP class (OOP code), and as a version without HTML5 support on its website.

 == 2  Usage ========================================================oo

   htmLawed works in PHP version 4.4 or higher.
 Either 'include()' the 'htmLawed.php' file, or copy-paste the entire code.

   To use with PHP 4.3, have the following code included:

     if(!function_exists('ctype_digit')){
      function ctype_digit($var){